aron/ckan-style/styleguide/javascript/index.md

 ### Variable declarations

-Idiomatic recommends using only one `var` statement per function.
-This is good advice but can be impractical in [some situations][#var], so one `var` statement may be used but it will not be enforced.
+One `var` statement must be used per variable assignment.
+These must be declared at the top of the function in which they are being used.

     // GOOD:
-    var good = "string",
+    var good = "string";
-        alsoGood = "another;
+    var alsoGood = "another;

+    // GOOD:
+    var good = "string";
+    var okay = [
+      "hmm", "a bit", "better"
+    ];

     // BAD:
     var good = "string",
         iffy = [
       "hmm", "not", "great"
     ];

-    // BETTER:
-    var good = "string";
-    var okay = [
-      "hmm", "a bit", "better"
-    ];

-    // ALTERNATIVELY
-    var good, okay;

-    good = "string";
-    okay = [
-      "hmm", "also", "better"
-    ];
 {:js}

-However all variables must be declared at the top of the function in which they are first used.
+Declare variables at the top of the function in which they are first used.
+This avoids issues with variable hoisting.
+If a variable is not assigned a value until later in the function then it it okay to define more than one per statement.

     // BAD: contrived example.
     function lowercaseNames(names) {
       var names = [];

       for (var index = 0, length = names.length; index < length; index += 1) {
-        names.push(names[index].toLowerCase());
+        var name = names[index];
+        names.push(name.toLowerCase());
       }

       var sorted = names.sort();